Today, you’re going to learn how to become a stronger empath using empathy exercises to be more empathetic and improve empathetic listening.

 How to Practice Empathic Listening?

-The following are 7 strategies to develop empathic listening:
+The following are top strategies to develop empathic listening:

 When you remind yourself that this is not about you, you place your conversation partner above your needs.

-You might not be his therapist, but if you want to encourage him to share a personal issue for which you’re ready to provide support, put aside your personal opinion and make sure you’re available emotionally.
+You might not be their therapist, but if you want to encourage them to share a personal issue for which you’re ready to provide support, put aside your personal opinion and make sure you’re available emotionally.

 It became almost natural for us to check our phone or answer a text message while the other person is pouring their heart out.
 We got in the habit of checking our social media every 5 minutes that sometimes we forget about the person right in front of us.